Tucker29/hello-world/English_1.md

 # suspicious === dubious, skeptical.
 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.
 # Janpanese culture of Kaizan.  #Single minute principle.
+## 2018.12.28
+stationary: not moving or intended to move.

 ## 2018.12.27
 procrastinate: delay, put off.